facorread/stationClock/README.md

 # User Guide

-Before students start coming into the classroom, turn on the computer and projector.
-In the web browser, go to http://facorread.github.io/lectureClock/ and type your messages, instructions, clarifications about the exam contents, specific questions, glossary, rules, etc.
+Open https://facorread.github.io/examLecture/ in your phone.
+Type the class agenda using the model provided in the same webpage.
+As time progresses, the app will gray out past activities.

 # Questions

-Q. How do I change the messages?

-A. Just click the text area and start typing.

-Q. How do I set the total exam time?

-A. Just click it and change it.

-Q. Why the boring style?

-A. White letters on a black background are easier on the eyes than black on white, particularly when looking at a screen or projection.
-Sans serif letters are easier to read, too.
-This project is designed to avoid distraction while presenting clear instructions and information.

-Q. How do I change the font sizes?

-A. Zoom in and out using your browser's controls.

 Q. How do I change the colors, fonts, or sizes?
-How can I move the clock and timer around?
+How can I move the clock?

 Use Chrome Developer Tools.